djpine/linfit/README.md

         `y`-intercept) for the input data arrays `x` and `y`

     cvm : array, shape (2,2) : returned only if cov=True
-        Covarience matrix.
+        Covarience matrix of the fitting parameters.
 Diagonal elements are estimated variances of the fitting parameters a and b; square roots of the diagonal elements thus provide estimates of the uncertainties in the fitting parameters `a` and `b`.
 Off diagonal elements (equal to each other) are the covarience between the fitting parameters `a` and `b`.

-    redchisq : float : returned only if residuals=True
+    redchisq : float : returned only if chisq=True
-        Reduced value of chi-squared goodness of fit parameter where n is the number of data points in `x` or `y`.
+        Reduced chi-squared goodness of fit parameter.

     residuals : ndarray of floats : returned only if residuals=True Length n array of the differences `y-(ax+b)` between `y`-data and the fitted data `ax + b`.

     Raises
     ------